Freddie Mercury's house

 Garden Lodge currently belongs to Mercury's former girlfriend, Mary Austin.
 Although the couple stopped seeing each other romantically, they remained friends up until his death.

 Following his death, fans turned the outside wall into a shrine by writing messages on it and leaving flowers behind.
-However, this stopped in November of 2017 after Austin grew tired of the vandalism and graffiti.
+However, this stopped in November 2017 after Austin grew tired of the vandalism and graffiti.
 Over the years, she reportedly had to replace the front entrance multiple times.

-Consequently, the "shrine" was painted over and a plastic perspex cover was placed over the main entrance.
+Consequently, the "shrine" was painted over, and a plastic perspex cover was placed over the main entrance.

 Nowadays, the outside of the property is fitted with surveillance cameras.
 There are also warning signs that graffiti is a crime.